 Bankruptcy should always be the last resort.
 The two major types for individuals and those who own a small business.

 Chapter 7: allow you to liquidate remaining assets to close your credit accounts in a short amount of time.

 Chapter 13: set up a reduced repayment plan with your creditors over a longer period of time.

 If you do end up in this situation a credit relief expert can help.
 They will determine which category best suits your situation.
 Furthermore, they will go to court to either liquidate or reorganize your debts.
 This way, you no longer have to deal with credit lenders directly.

 You will likely lose some valuable assets to help pay off lenders.
-However, you will not lose personal belongs or your job in the process.
+However, you will not lose personal belongings or your job in the process.
 Many of those who file for bankruptcy see it as a refreshing way to start over financially.

-Taxes, students loans, child support, alimony, and government debts are not included.
+Taxes, student loans, child support, alimony, and government debts are not included.
 Depending on the circumstances, you can lose your car, home, and investments.
 Bankruptcy also damages your credit for 10 years, and there are hundreds of dollars of fees associated.

-Bonus Tip: Give Yourself a Break
+Bonus Get Out Of Debt Tip: Give Yourself a Break

 Many people just like you are in the exact same scenario.
 Take a breath, and know that there are resources out there for you.
 Search for a community to help build you up.
 You are not alone.